container based virtualization

 The peer keepalive link is also mandatory and is used as a heartbeat mechanism to transport UDP datagrams between peers.
 This avoids a dual-active / split-brain scenario where both peers are active simultaneously.
 If no heartbeat is received after a configurable timeout, the secondary vPC peer is the primary peer, and all its member ports remain active.

-There is, however, undesirable behavior if you have an orphan port connected to only one peer.
+However, if an orphan port is connected to only one peer, undesirable behavior occurs.
 For example, with a vPC peer link failure, the orphan ports remain active in the secondary peer, even though they are now isolated from the rest of the network.
-In this case, it is recommended to configure a non-vPC trunk between peer switches.
+In this case, it is recommended that a non-vPC trunk be configured between peer switches.

 Benefits of Virtual PortChannels: